 Scholarships

-Schooling at this university can be very costly.
+Attending this university can be very costly.
 However, there are scholarship opportunities that can help you ease the cost.
-But first, you must be fully informed about what it takes to access this scholarship and if you qualify.
-It is also important that you do an early research so that you can have access to scholarship opportunities before the deadlines.
+But first, you must be fully informed about what it takes to receive one of the university’s scholarship offerings.
+It is advisable to search for scholarships that you are eligible for and you must meet all the documents they are requiring.

 John Hopkins University is a tough school to get into.
-Its acceptance rate has also discouraged many people from applying, but instead of being scared of the rate, take it as a piece of important information and use it to prepare well.
+Its acceptance rate has also discouraged many people from applying, but this shouldn’t be the case, instead take it as a piece of important information as this will set as a reminder that you need to prepare well.

-We hope that this article on John Hopkins University’s acceptance rate was helpful.
-Make sure to also check out the Available Programs for International Students!
+We hope that this article on John Hopkins University’s acceptance rate has helped you understand what it takes to get into the prestigious university.
+Make sure to also check out our Guide to Studying in the US and Available Programs for International Students sections to learn more about studying abroad.